dtao/PhilosopherDeveloper/source/posts/how-to-build-a-thread-safe-lock-free-resizable-array.markdown

 }
 ```

 Notice anything fishy?
 The call to `Interlocked.Increment(ref m_index)` happens *before* `element` is inserted into the array, which means using `m_index` as `Count` will result in "false positives," by which I mean values *higher* than the actual number of elements inserted.
-However, the "workaround" in the above implementation--maintaining a separate `m_count` field and calling `Interlocked.Increment(ref m_count)` at the end of the `Add` method--also has a flaw: if two `Add` operations take place concurrently, `m_count` may be incremented after the *higher* index **first**, resulting in the following problem:
+However, the "workaround" in the above implementation---maintaining a separate `m_count` field and calling `Interlocked.Increment(ref m_count)` at the end of the `Add` method---also has a flaw: if two `Add` operations take place concurrently, `m_count` may be incremented after the *higher* index **first**, resulting in the following problem:

 ```csharp
 for (int i = 0; i < list.Count; ++i)